 The SFRs listed in this section are defined in the GPOS PP and relevant to the secure operation of the VPN client.
-Unlike the SFRs listed in the previous section, it is necessary for the ST author to complete selections and/or assignments for these SFRs in a specific manner in order to ensure that the functionality provided by the OS is consistent with the functionality required by the VPN client in order for it to conform to this PP-Module.
+It is necessary for the ST author to complete selections and/or assignments for these SFRs in a specific manner in order to ensure that the functionality provided by the OS is consistent with the functionality required by the VPN client in order for it to conform to this PP-Module.

-FCS CKM.1(1) Cryptographic Key Generation
+5.1.1.1 FCS\CKM.1 Cryptographic Key Generation

-FCS_CKM.1.1(1)

-The OS shall generate asymmetric cryptographic keys in accordance with a specified cryptographic key generation algorithm:
+FCS\CKM.1.1 The OS shall generate asymmetric cryptographic keys in accordance with a specified cryptographic key generation algorithm

-- ECC schemes using "NIST curves" P-256, P-384, and [selection: P-521, no other curves] that meet the following: FIPS PUB 186-4, "Digital Signature Standard (DSS)", Appendix B.4; - FFC schemes using cryptographic key sizes of 2048-bit or greater that meet the following: FIPS PUB 186-4, "Digital Signature Standard (DSS)", Appendix B.1;
+• ECC schemes using "NIST curves" P-256, P-384 and [selection: P-521, no other curves] that meet the following: FIPS PUB 186-4, "Digital Signature Standard (DSS)," Appendix B.4, and,